-- If team is winning by 12 or more then either winning team takes off a player or losing team adds a player (this decision can be made by the winning team coach and is optional) - If winning by 12 or more the scoreboard keeps a distance of 12 goals. - After a goal is scored, encourage coaches/teams to bring all players back to a deep zone. - Rotate star players - Switch positions of players (changing goalie)
+- If team is winning by 12 or more then either winning team takes off a player or losing team adds a player (this decision can be made by the winning team coach and is optional) - If winning by 12 or more the scoreboard keeps a distance of 12 goals. - After a goal scored, encourage to bring all players back to a deep zone. - Rotate star players - Switch positions of players (changing goalie)